gillyspy/ppromise/README.md

 With native Promises, once a chain is established, there is no reversing that.
 Additionally, you can branch chains from any point in the chain including from the root promise.
 However, This process is only additive.

-A PPromise that is (a gas) unbreakable (`isUnbreakable=true`) behaves the same way.
-A PPromise `isUnbreakable` by default because the default type is `fluid:deferred` and that is part of it's nature
+A PPromise that is (a fluid or solid) is unbreakable (`isUnbreakable === true`) behaves the same way.
+A PPromise `isUnbreakable` by default because the default type is `fluid:deferred` and that is part of it's nature.

+A settled promise of any type is unbreakable (`isUnbreakable === true`);

-However, you can set `isUnbreakable=false` in the constructor options.
+However, you can set `isUnbreakable===false` in the constructor options.
 This option is a facade -- you can only set this for `type : GAS`, so it is technically redundant.
-However, if you do not set the type explicity, but you set the `isUnbreakable:false` property then it will imply `type : GAS`.  see [#contructor] behaviour
+However, if you do not set the type explicitly, but you set the `isUnbreakable:false` property then it will imply `type : GAS`.  see [#contructor] behaviour
 <pre>
 PPromise({ isUnbreakable : false })